Manuel Marín: European politics

 Marín was appointed in due course to the third Delors Commission (1993–1994) with responsibility for development and cooperation, economic external relations with southern Mediterranean countries, Latin America, Asia, African, Caribbean and Pacific countries, and humanitarian aid.

 Marín's final term in the European Commission was in the Santer Commission from 1995 until 1999.
 Among the changes brought by the Maastricht Treaty was the election of Commission Vice-presidents by Commission members (they had formerly been nominated by European Community Governments jointly).
 Marín was one in a field of four candidates for two vice-president posts, and was elected behind Leon Brittan, defeating Édith Cresson and Martin Bangemann.
 His initial portfolio in this mandate was External relations with Southern Mediterranean countries, the Middle East, Latin America and Asia (except Japan, China, South Korea, Hong Kong, Macao and Taiwan) including development aid; in this period difficulties in implementing the EU's "Mediterranean strategy" under his leadership began to lead to complaints -never confirmed- of incompetence and of fraud.

 In late 1998 charges of incompetence, cronyism, nepotism and fraud against the European Commission increased.
 President Jacques Santer fought off an attempt to dismiss the commission, but in January 1999 had to agree to the appointment of a so-called Committee of Independent Experts to examine the commission's accounts.
 Following the biting report of the group, which (among other things) criticised Marín for his lack of responsibility, the Santer Commission resigned en bloc on 15 March 1999.

 Marín's role in the downfall of the Santer Commission is still not clear.
 He has been strongly attacked without clear evidence for cronyism and nepotism in the European Parliament.
 But the Group of Experts largely cleared most members aside Cresson.

 After the resignation of the Santer Commission, Marín took over as interim President.
 Marín was charged with the interim presidency of the commission on a "care and maintenance" basis until a new Commission could be appointed.
 The Prodi Commission was eventually appointed in September of that year.

-Life after Europe
+Return to domestic politics

 Following the appointment of the Prodi Commission Marín returned to Spain.
 He was elected in Ciudad Real for the PSOE in the general elections of 12 March 2000 and 14 March 2004.
 Following the latter he was elected as Speaker of the Spanish Congress of Deputies.
 He was also a member of the Global Commission on International Migration.

+Personal life

 Manuel Marín was married with two children.

-Death

-Marín died in Madrid on 4 December 2017 at the age of 68 from lung cancer.
+He died in Madrid on 4 December 2017 at the age of 68 from lung cancer.